ApTyp4uK1337/mexc-futures-api-bypass/docs/README.md

 X-MEXC-PROXY: socks5://user:pass@127.0.0.1:9050
 ```

-This allows you to tunnel traffic through your own proxy or TOR node for added security.
+This allows you to tunnel traffic through your own proxy.